altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 They carried other machinery.
 Kent assumed one to be a crash cart.
 The other's he didn't recognize~
-*Tom's wheezing grew louder as the beeping grew more frequent* }
+}
 {
+*Tom's wheezing grew louder as the beeping grew more frequent.
-*Kent backed out of the room followed by the nurse before they shut the door* ~They then  guided him to the waiting room, to wait...
+Kent backed out of the room followed by the nurse before they shut the door* ~They then  guided him to the waiting room, to wait...
 Again~
 *Kent sat back down in the chair he was in before*